yohanesnuwara/compressible-reservoir/README.md

 # compressible-reservoir

-Petro-elastic Modelling for Reservoir Simulation and 4D Seismic
+compressible-reservoir is a simulator for rock compressibility effect to reservoir simulation and 4D seismic.